The David Lynch Foundation Staff

 Peter graduated from The Albany Academy military academy and served in the US Navy in Vietnam on the USS Intrepid as a Photographic Intelligence Petty Officer.
 After earning a BFA degree in filmmaking from the San Francisco Art Institute, Peter worked for 30+ years in the television industry, editing and producing for all the major television networks and a variety of production companies such as Martha Stewart Living Television and The Discovery Channel.

 In 1974, Peter completed his Transcendental Meditation teacher training in Vittel, France and has taught in TM Centers and for many DLF projects since.
-Currently, Peter is proud to bring healing and meditation to veterans and first-responders as a TM teacher at DLF.
+Currently, Peter is proud to bring healing and meditation to veterans and at-risk students as a TM teacher at DLF Los Angeles.

 Johnnie began TM when she was 5 years old.
 Born and raised in Los Angeles, Johnnie worked as a songwriter licensing original music to major networks, earning record deals in Japan, Italy and Switzerland.
 Johnnie also spent 9 years working for the Los Angeles Unified School District teaching English as a second language.
 Combining her love of TM with her experience in education and entertainment, Johnnie now works for the David Lynch Foundation teaching TM in the School Quiet Time Programs and assisting with the Foundation’s events.
 It is a joy for Johnnie to teach TM to children who are most in need.